About the Test

-If you take an at-home AST test, the test kit must be sent by mail to a laboratory where it can be analyzed.
+And if you take an at-home AST test, the kit must be sent by mail to a laboratory to analyze it.
 As a result, it may take an extra few days to get results, which are usually provided electronically.

 Interpreting test results